Mejikano/Module-1-Challenge-KickStarter-Analysis/README.md

 - What are some other possible tables and/or graphs that we could create?
-**Recommendations for the analysis would be to create, visualize and analyze: **

 -Launch Date and goals Outcome charts being filterable by country, so the analysis can show
      a)Launch Date  market preferences and trends.